 I am thankful for Charlotte’s independent bookstores.
 The bookstore I visit most often is Park Road Books, but there are more than a dozen independent bookstores in the Charlotte area.
 Every April these businesses work together to celebrate Indie Bookstore Day and collaborate on the Greater Charlotte Book Crawl.

 I am thankful for Charlotte’s literacy groups, such as Promising Pages, Read Charlotte, and Smart Start of Mecklenburg County.
-These groups work hard to improve children’s literacy skills.
+These groups work hard to provide children with access to books and to improve children’s literacy skills.
 In the process, they help instill in children a love of reading.

-I am thankful for the Charlotte-area book publishers, such as Falstaff Books, Main Street Rag Publishing Company, and Warren Publishing.
+I am thankful for the Charlotte-area book publishers, such as Falstaff Books, Iron Oak Editions, and Warren Publishing.
 Although these publishers work with writers from around the country, they have an impressive record of publishing books by Charlotte-area authors.

 I am thankful for the Arts & Science Council for providing area writers with grants to support their creative work and for their support of cultural programs in the Charlotte area.